HeartMate 3 LVAD

 Device Components

-The HeartMate 3™ LVAD is placed inside your chest.
-The outflow graft is a flexible tube that connects the outflow of the HeartMate 3™ LVAD to the aorta.
+The HVAD is implanted inside of your chest.
+The outflow graft is a flexible tube that connects the outflow of the pump to the aorta.
 It helps carry the blood from the pump to the rest of the body.
-The inside of the pump has a rotor that spins continuously and can distribute up to 10 liters of blood per minute (L/min).
-2 Driveline
+The inside of the pump has an impeller that spins continuously and can distribute up to 10 liters of blood per minute (L/min).

 Benefits

-A HeartMate 3™ LVAD may help reduce heart failure symptoms and improve quality of life as you continue along your journey.
-Is this VAD Right for Me?
+A HVAD™ System may help reduce heart failure symptoms and improve quality of life as you continue along your journey.

 Risks